monterail/guidelines/git.md

 We name feature branches prepending "feature/" prefix and using dashes, like: `feature/something-new`.

-If we use Trello in project, we also prepend ID of Trello card, like: `feature/123-something-new`
+If we use Trello or JIRA in project, we also prepend ID of Trello card, like: `feature/123-something-new` or JIRA project code and task number `feature/PRO-123-something-new`

+### Feature branch flow

-Feature branches are branched from `next`, and merged back to `next` after finishing them.
+Feature branches are branched only from `next`.

+Before merge feature branch to `next`:

+1. We always issue `git rebase -i next` on feature branch and
-We use `--no-ff` flag when merging feature branches to `next` (for easy reverts).
+2. We use `--no-ff` flag when merging feature branches to `next` (for easy reverts).

-Before merging feature branch to `next` we always issue `git rebase -i next` on feature branch and:

-1. Remove all "fix" commits marking them as "fixup"
-2. Move fix commits after commits they fix
-3. Cleanup commit messages marking them as "rename"
-4. We squash “Work in Progress” commits

 We make sure all tests on feature branch are passing after rebasing.